Happy couples can inspire us all, but what are they doing to make it work despite life’s trials?

 Since I intend to make this come true, I routinely talk to couples that have been married for decades and have sought their advice.

-Below is a summary of 10 ways to be a happy couple that can endure the ups and downs of life.
+Below, I summarize 10 ways to be a happy couple who can endure life’s trials.

 1. Have Fun Together